oscarzhpersson/IV1350_ObjectOrientedDesign/IV1350_Sem4/PointOfSale/QUESTIONS.md

  - Change ErrorMessageHandler from a singleton.
 DONE

  - Test logger and error message components.
+DONE

+ - Add notifyObserver() function to purchase class within registerPayment
+ - Add an actual total revenue tally to the application.

 ## Task 1:
     - Exceptions for alternative flow 3-4a